Fragtality/QualityWings2GSX/README.md

 <br/><br/>
 **The Binary is not running! / I can't see a Window! / How can I know what the Tool is doing?**<br/>
 This is on Purpose, it is compiled to not open a Window and do its work "silently" in the Background!<br/>
-If you really want to know what it is doing: have a look at the Log-File!
+If you really want to know what it is doing: have a look at the Log-File.
 <br/><br/>
 **What are these Service / Cycle States?
 How they a triggered?**<br/>
 The GSX_AUTO Script has the following States (can be read via Lvar "GSX_AUTO_SERVICE_STATE"):